Every winter wardrobe needs a puffy down jacket. But how to choose? Don’t worry — we’ve got you covered.

 Outdoor industry brands have made an effort to source down ethically without animal cruelty and create transparency in the global supply chain.
 Various certifications exist, such as the Responsible Down Standard, the Patagonia Traceable Down Standard, and the National Sanitation Foundation’s Global Traceable Down Standard.

 Without meeting such standards, abuse can become part of the supply chain.
 Synthetic choices can set some folks at ease.

 Eco-Friendly & Recycled Materials

 Beyond responsible down, down jackets have an opportunity to include a bunch of eco-friendly design traits.
-Some jackets are created with PFC-free DWR treatments, like the Mammut Flexidown IN, or recycled materials, like the polyester in the Jack Wolfskin 365 Flash Down Jacket.
+Some jackets are created with PFC-free DWR treatments or recycled materials.

 The activities you do while wearing your down jacket will influence the type of fit you need.
 Some jackets are more streamlined, while others are roomier, boxier, or longer.

 If you’re using the layer for climbing and skiing, you’ll want an athletic or slender design that can be layered below or above a midlayer or shell.
 For big movements, it’s nice to have a silhouette that’s also stretchy and flexible, especially in the shoulder and chest area.
 Jackets such as Rab’s Neutrino Pro have been specifically designed with an anatomical shape that contributes to stellar freedom of movement while climbing or trekking in cold weather.

 For daily commutes or bicycling around town, when your activity is generally creating less heat, a puffier and less athletic down jacket can be really cozy.